 - Capacity: 1.2 ltr water tank

-Setting up the Grind One Pod coffee machine
+Unboxing and setting up the Grind One Pod coffee maker

-The Grind One Pod coffee machine arrived in a very on-brand pink box, and assembly was very easy.
-All I needed to do was insert the drip tray, which latches onto some notches alongside the waste bin for adjustable height, and fill up the water tank.
+The Grind One Pod coffee maker arrived in a very on-brand pink box, and assembly was very easy.
+All you need to do is insert the drip tray, which latches onto some notches alongside the waste bin for adjustable height, and fill up the water tank.

-Before using the Grind One Pod coffee machine you need to run six glasses of water through the machine to flush out the inner workings.
-I was ready to go within 20 minutes.
+Before using the Grind One Pod coffee maker you need to run six glasses of water through the machine to flush out the inner workings.
+This doesn't take long — you can have the machine up and running in 20 minutes.

 The machine is powered by airplane-style toggle switches which are backlit to add a slightly elevated user experience.
 When switched on, the light below will illuminate, and the two coffee presets will flash until the machine is warmed up.